RgbTrouw/Qs-Messenger/README.md

 Release Notes:

+Both server and client have minor, overall improvements, but most changes come with the server with this version.
-Most changes come with the server.
-The client contains minor improvements and some new icons.
-Send IM to Group and Audio Notifications are an addition.
+The client contains some new Icons, send IM to Group and Audio Notifications, which are an addition.

 Server provides a more thorough syntax, better logging and display of messages, plus an added option of filtering out IP clients by country code.

-Both server and client have minor, overall improvements.